 And indeed it did.
 Dave discovered that not all alternator pulleys are created equal!
 He went through three, all ostensibly designed for Dave's situation -- but only one had a lip shallow enough to miss the rear part of the alternator while spinning.
 See our article on the Alternator Pulley.

 Dave wrote - Dave had a little trouble with the pulley nut.
 He tried putting the extra shims under the nut, but then he couldn't get the nut on.
 Rob reported that he has usually found it a bit difficult to start the nut, as the slack belt tends to fall into the center of the pulley halves.
+Squeezing the slack fan belt at the sides can sometimesmlift it out of the valley enough to move the outer pulley half and get the nut started.
 But once the nut is started and tightened a few turns, Rob turns the pulley by using a screw driver in the slots in the front half, and the belt climbs out of the valley to it's proper place so the nut can be tightened.
 An alternate method would be to just keep turning the nut so it tightens a bit, then pulls the engine around to the next compression (has to be in neutral of course), and the belt climbs higher at the same time, then the nut tightens some more, and so forth.
 Once the nut is snug, use the screw driver in the slot to hold the pulley while the nut is fully tightened.
 It's a bit of a fiddle, but not really difficult.